-If you've lived in the Northeastern US, you're probably aware of those few weeks of giddy excitement every spring when freshly harvested wild ramps start showing up at all the farmers markets and on restaurant menus.
+If you've lived on the East Coast of US, you're probably aware of those few weeks of giddy excitement every spring when freshly picked wild ramps show up at all the farmers markets and as very limited seasonal specials in just about every fancy-schmancy restaurant across New England.

 Origin: Adirondack Mountains, NY

-- Ingredients: 100% dried wild ramps, leaves (Allium tricoccum)
+- Ingredients: 100% dried wild ramp leaves (Allium tricoccum)

 - Tasting notes: Green Garlic • Caramelized Onion • Springtime

-- Sprinkle over cooked rice, cheese, pastas and wherever else your heart desires
+- Sprinkle over cooked rice, cheese, pastas and whatever else your heart desires

 - Drop a handful into broths, stocks and clear soups